Persons who applied for asylum in Switzerland can obtain

 If an asylum seeker has plausibly demonstrated that he/she has been persecuted in the country of origin in a manner consistent with asylum law and under the Geneva Convention, he/she will be recognised as a refugee and granted asylum.
 Recognised refugees who have been granted asylum receive a B permit.

-Recognized refugees (temporary admission)
+Recognized refugees (temporary admission as a refugee)

 If a person who qualifies as a refugee under international law has no grounds to be considered a refugee under the Swiss Asylum Act, the State Secretariat for Migration (SEM) will reject the asylum application and it will issue a formal order for expulsion from Switzerland.
 Under international law, however, expulsion in this case is inadmissible since Art.
 33 (1) of the Geneva Refugee Convention establishes the «non-refoulement principle» (no expulsion if there is a risk of persecution).
 Therefore, the expulsion will be postponed and the person may temporarily be admitted into Switzerland as a refugee.
 This person will receive an F permit noting their refugee status.